 The Switch can be mounted in a standard 19" rack.
-Use the following diagrams as a guide.
+Use the following diagrams to guide you.

-Figure 2- 2.
+Figure 2 - 2.
 Fasten mounting brackets to Switch

 Fasten the mounting brackets to the Switch using the screws provided.
-With the brackets attached securely, the Switch can be mounted in a standard rack as shown below.
+With the brackets attached securely, users can mount the Switch in a standard rack as shown in Figure 2-3 below.